-Child welfare and related professionals may work with parents and caregivers who are having a difficult time coping with a child or youth's mental health issues.
+Child welfare and related professionals may work with parents and caregivers who are having a difficult time coping with a child or youth's mental health needs.
 When professionals and others are aware of mental health concerns—and have the tools and information to better support caregivers in accessing assessment, diagnosis, and treatment—they may be better equipped to improve family and child social and emotional well-being.
-Additionally, parents and caregivers may also have traumatic histories that can affect their ability to parent effectively.
-This section provides resources for professionals that support parenting practices aimed at children or youth who have experienced trauma, as well as for families experiencing mental health concerns.
+Additionally, parents and caregivers may also have their own mental health conditions or traumatic histories that can affect their ability to parent effectively.
+This section provides resources for professionals that support parenting practices aimed at children and youth with mental health challenges as well as for families experiencing mental health concerns.

 Provides age-specific answers to questions common throughout child development.
 For example, articles include signs of depression specific to grade school children and strategies for reducing separation anxiety in toddlers.